truss train command provides subcommands for managing the full training job lifecycle.

 Options

-View jobs for a specific project (name or ID).
+View training jobs for a project.

-View jobs for a specific project ID.
+View a specific training job.

 Examples